 In the 1930s, GW served as a center of activity for theoretical physicists and as the backdrop for some of the most important conferences on theoretical physics ever held.
 The development gave GW a prominent place in scientific history.

 Dr. Marvin led the University through the war years.
-With the outbreak of the war in 1941, national defense overshadowed events at the University.
-The construction of Lisner Auditorium brought needed space for student body meetings and performances, including Cue and Curtain (student drama club), the glee club, and Debate Club.
+With the outbreak of World War II in 1941, national defense overshadowed events at the University.
+The construction of Lisner Auditorium brought needed space for student body meetings and performances, including student drama club Cue and Curtain, the glee club, and the Debate Club.
 In 1943, the not yet dedicated auditorium was chosen for the 122nd annual commencement.
 That same year, team captain Joe Gallagher led the Colonials to the Southern Conference Basketball championship.
 With the conclusion of the 1943 season, varsity sports would not be resumed until the conclusion of the war.

 GW contributed greatly to the war effort.
 By the end of the conflict, the University had sent some 7,000 students off to war, contracted with the U.S. government to develop rockets for use by the Army and Navy, and developed training courses for over 12,000 students.

 Dr. Lloyd Hartman Elliott became University President during the turbulent years of the Vietnam Era and student protests.
 By the end of his tenure, Dr. Elliott had brought to the University financial stability and continued growth through academic development and his many building programs.